Service King reduces SQL Server outages from 90 per quarter down to zero

 • Full backups were taking 30h+.
 We were able to cut backup duration by 2x and set up a proper backup schedule for fulls, differentials, and transactional backups.

 • SAN storage speeds were increased 11-15x.
-Storage was further improved by implementing: created multiple data file groups.
-We then handpicked the most used tables and indexes to new filegroups.
-And then layers those on three SAN speed layers: fast, medium, and slowest.
-The most frequently accessed data was put on the fastest layer of the SAN (SSD array).
-Data accessed less frequently, was put on mid-layer (10,000 RPM drives).
+Storage was further improved.
+We created multiple data file groups.
+We then handpicked the most used tables and indexes and placed those on the new filegroups, and we placed those files groups on three SAN speed layers: fast, medium, and slowest.
+The most frequently accessed data was layered on the fastest layer of the SAN (SSD array).
+Data accessed with medium frequency was placed on mid-layer (10,000 RPM drives).
 Data rarely accessed, was put on the slowest SAN layer (7,500 RPM drives).
-Created a process to migrate data that was no longer needed out of production databases to keep them as small and as fast as possible
+We then created an automated process to migrate data that was no longer needed out of production databases to keep db files as small and as fast as possible.

-• Data corruption was fixed manually, one corrupted db page at a time.
+• We fixed data corruption – one corrupted db page at a time.
 Microsoft Support’s recommended solution would have caused too much downtime and was not practical.
-So red9 chose a different solution and fixed corruption manually, one page at a time.
+Luckily corruption was all in filestream data.

-• Multiple SQL Server settings changes, making it more stable, and faster
+• Multiple SQL Server settings changed, making SQL more stable, and faster.

 • Massively improved RPO (recovery point objective) and RTO (recovery time objective) times